raechen1007/ga_synthesiser/README.md

 # ga_synthesiser
-The project is confidential yet.
+The project remains confidential yet.
 Please contact me for a demo if you are interested.